INCF/nineml-spec/lib9ml/python/doc/abstraction_layer_api/source/src_rst/tutorials/class_overview.rst

-For the Izekivich model, we will use an 'OnCondition' transition, which should update the state-variables, *U* and *V* according to the equations:
+For the Izhikevich model, we will use an 'OnCondition' transition, which should update the state-variables, *U* and *V* according to the equations: